deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 "Hey..." she replied, as two distant parts of her brain embroiled themselves in a tug of war over whether to voice her discontent now, or wait until after she'd screwed him senseless, *then* voice her discontent.

 He kissed her, ending that argument.
-He was so *strong*, she could feel it even though his touch was light, and they didn't need long before she was straddling his hips, grinding and gasping and eagerly working towards the moment when she'd be ready to get around him properly.
+He was so *strong,* she could feel it even though his touch was light, and they didn't need long before she was straddling his hips, grinding and gasping and eagerly working towards the moment when she'd be ready to get around him properly.

-"Oh *god...*So, what's so special about today?"
+"Oh *god...* So, what's so special about today?"

-He was too busy sucking on her nipple to reply properly, so just made an inquisitive "*hmm?"* noise.
+He was too busy sucking on her nipple to reply properly, so just made an inquisitive *"hmm?"* noise.

 "You didn't sneak out this morning..."